 The Queen’s Route is a marked hiking trail between the historical fisherman’s villages Nyksund and Stø in the Vesterålen archipelago.
 The route is a round trip which winds its way along the coastline, the white sand beach Skipssanden, and over mountaintops 400 meters above sea level with an incredible view of the Atlantic ocean.
 In 2015 the trip was named one of the top 10 most spectacular hiking trails in Nowray by visitnorway.com.
 Vesterålen has over 150 marked trails and paths.

 The Queen’s route is a round trip of about 15 km which takes between 5-8 hours from start to finish.
 It was named after Her Majesty Queen Sonja who first did the hike in 1994.
-There are many points of interest along the way.
-Nyksund is a traditionalfisherman’s village which slowly fell into disuse, but is now an active and creative place with artists and tourism businesses.
-Stø is a small and charming living fisherman’s village.
+There are many points of interest along the way, with beautiful views, the white sand beach Skipssanden, the view down to the fisherman’s villages and varied paths.
 You can choose to start in either Nyksund or Stø, but we recommend that you always walk the mountain path towards Stø, and along the shoreline towards Nyksund due to some steep areas.
 The highest point on the hike is Finngamheia 448 masl.
 The hike is signposted with starting points and marked with the National Trekking Associations red T’s along the way.